Intrepid Travel Reviews

 With the news that Intrepid has introduced short retreats such as an urban escape in Porto & the Douro Valley in Portugal, a 3 day walking retreat in the English countryside in the Peak District, and 5 days on the Greek island of Syros, plus many others including Italy, Iceland, and Turkey; I wanted to highlight this fantastic tour company and why I believe they are solo friendly.
-If you are considering take a group tour then this article will help.
+If you are considering taking a group tour then this article will help.
 Just click on the relevant section or read the whole article.

 - Why Take a Tour?